mspnp/iaas-landing-zone-baseline/README.md

 This deployment guide is written as if it will be deployed into a single sandbox subscription.
 Functions normally provided by your **platform team** will be included in this deployment, but purely a stand-in for your individualized Azure landing zone implementation.

-You will walk through the deployment here in a rather _verbose_ method to help you understand each component of this architecture so that you can understand what parts would map back to your responsibility as a **workload team** vs the responsbility of the partner **platform team**.
+You will walk through the deployment here in a rather _verbose_ method to help you understand each component of this architecture so that you can understand what parts would map back to your responsibility as a **workload team** vs the responsibility of the partner **platform team**.

 ## Azure Architecture Center guidance